Immigration Department: Roles

-Application for British National (Overseas) Passport
+Directors

-Prior to the handover of Hong Kong in 1997, the Immigration Department was responsible for processing BN(O) passport applications.
-After the handover, the UK Government then took over the issue of BN(O) passport.
+The incumbent Director of Immigration is Benson Kwok, who took office in September 2023.

 Ranks

 As with all of the HK Disciplined Services, British-pattern ranks and insignia continue to be utilised, the only change being the exchange of the St. Edward's Crown for the Bauhinia Flower crest post-1997.
-The ranks are listed below with their UK equivalences in brackets:
+The ranks and insignia are listed below with their UK equivalences: